railsbridge-boston/spoon-builder/README.md

 files into `cache`) .
 This will speed up the process by preventing you from having to re-download any files that haven't changed.

+If you have an updated USB handy, this can be accomplished with (assuming it's labeled `RBB01`):

+    find /Volumes/RBB01/* -type f -exec rsync '{}' cache ';'

 # Troubleshooting

 If you get the error: